JtMotoX/python-kasa-docker/README.md

 # python-kasa Docker

-This is a Docker image that allows you to run [python-kasa/python-kasa](https://github.com/python-kasa/python-kasa) with a single command.
+This is a lightweight (~22mb compressed) Docker image that allows you to run [python-kasa/python-kasa](https://github.com/python-kasa/python-kasa) with a single command.

 ## Usage